Beginners Course March 2026

 Beginners Course January 2026

-If you are total beginner the current CARISMA beginners course started on Tuesday 20 January 2026 at 5:45pm to run for 4 consecutive Tuesday and Thursday classes (e.g. 20, 22, 27 and 29 January.
+If you are total beginner the last CARISMA beginners course started on Tuesday 20 January 2026 at 5:45pm to run for 4 consecutive Tuesday and Thursday classes (e.g. 20, 22, 27 and 29 January.

 Please note: it's no longer possible to sign up for this beginners course.
 Please wait until we publish the announcement for the next one.